Residential Services

 How long does it take to find a CRS placement?

 Placement timelines vary based on individual needs, geographic preferences, and availability.
+Due to the moratorium on new CRS development, placement may take longer than in the past.
 It can range from a few weeks to several months.
-Emergency placements may be available for urgent situations.

 What role do families play in CRS?